jpseara/web-sat-track/README.md

 5. Open chrome://apps
 6. Click on the WebSatTrack application

-Another option is just to drag the .crx file and drop it into the chrome://extensions screen
+Another option is just to drag the .crx file and drop it into the chrome://extensions screen.

 __